Located at 20 Old Brompton Road – Just Steps from tube iconSouth Kensington Tube. Easy Access, Always.

 Mouthwash

 An antimicrobial or fluoride mouthwash may complement brushing and flossing, though it should not be used as a substitute.
-To understand the broader role these professionals play, see our article on how dental hygienists support modern preventive medicine.
+Your dental professional can advise on the most appropriate product for your needs.

 The Role of Diet in Supporting Oral Health

 Frequent consumption of sugary foods and acidic drinks provides fuel for the bacteria in plaque, accelerating acid production and increasing the risk of enamel erosion and decay.
-Our guide to healthy diet choices that protect your teeth covers this topic in more detail.
+Fizzy drinks, fruit juices, sweets, and refined carbohydrates are among the most common dietary contributors to dental problems.

-Conversely, foods rich in calcium, phosphorus, and vitamins C and D all contribute to maintaining strong teeth and healthy gum tissue.
-Drinking water throughout the day helps rinse away food particles and supports saliva production.
+Conversely, foods rich in calcium (such as dairy products and leafy green vegetables), phosphorus (found in eggs, fish, and lean meats), and vitamins C and D all contribute to maintaining strong teeth and healthy gum tissue.
+Drinking water throughout the day helps rinse away food particles and supports saliva production, which plays a natural protective role in neutralising acids and remineralising enamel.

 When Professional Dental Assessment May Be Needed

-You may wish to consider booking a dental assessment if you notice:
+You may wish to consider booking a dental assessment if you notice any of the following:

 • Persistent bleeding gums — particularly during brushing or flossing